-The port considered most vulnerable for this period were 443 (HTTPS) followed 80 (HTTP), 21 (FTP), this is due to the fact that many vulnerabilities were found that are related to them.
+The port considered most vulnerable for this period were 443 (HTTPS) followed by port 21 (FTP) and 80 (HTTP), this is due to many of the vulnerabilities found are related to them.

 Risk Value Metric

 GLESEC utilizes a metric to provide a way to quantify the vulnerabilities based risk of an organization.
 This metric is to measure the relative value of vulnerabilities and also the record of change over time.